 Of course, you’ll still be behind all the Delta elites who are in line for complimentary upgrades, but at least you’ll be in the game.

-Since 1 January 2020 American Express has started to offer trip delay and trip cancellation insurances on select credit cards and no Amex card offers better protections than the Delta SkyMiles Reserve American Express card.
+Since 1 January 2020 American Express has offered trip delay and trip cancellation insurances on select credit cards and no Amex card offers better protections than the Delta SkyMiles® Reserve American Express card (terms apply).

 Global Entry/TSA PreCheck Credit